Software Engineering involves the design, coding, testing, and debugging of electronic computer software.

 The grand mother of them all, the main competitor in the days of the 8080 micro controller.
 Although very dated, the basic design lived on in later 68 hundred series processors from Motorola.
 It's quite often possible to assemble code written for a 6800 to run on later 68 hundred processors.
 It's even possible to execute some code built for a 6800 on later 68 hundred processors since most have super sets of the 6800 instruction set.
 Variants of this processor were used in GM automotive computers that control fuel injection.

-The 68hc11 has a von Neuman architecture in which instructions, data, and I/O all share the same memory space addressed with 16-bits.
-Depending on the variety, the 68hc11 has built-in EEPROM, RAM, digital I/O, timers, A/D converter, PWM generator, pulse accumulator, and synchronous and ansynchronous communications channels.
+The 68HC11 has a von Neumann architecture in which instructions, data, and I/O all share the same memory space addressed with 16-bits.
+Depending on the variety, the 68HC11 has built-in EEPROM, RAM, digital I/O, timers, A/D converter, PWM generator, pulse accumulator, and synchronous and ansynchronous communications channels.
 There are two 8-bit accumulators, and some operations can be done on the 16-bit pair of these two accumulators.
 While it has explicit registers, some instructions can use low memory address locations as other registers or pointers to other memory.
 It includes integer multiply and divide instructions.
+The 68HC11 uses big endian storage.
+In other words, if a data word is located at address xxx4h, then the high byte of that data word is located at address xxx4h, and the low byte of that word is located at address xxx5h.

 6502 / 6507 / 6510 / 65c02 / 65802 (MOS Technology - 1975)

-The 6502 has a von Neuman architecture in which instructions and data share the same space and I/0 is memory mapped.
+The 6502 has a von Neumann architecture in which instructions and data share the same space and I/0 is memory mapped.
 There is just one 8-bit accumulator.
 While it has explicit registers, some instructions can use low memory address locations as other registers or pointers to other memory.
 The 6510, found in Commodore 64 computers, has a built in I/O port.
+The Ricoh 2A0#, found in Nintendo NES game consoles, integrates a sound generator, and game controller interface.
+The 6502 uses little endian storage.
+In other words, if a data word is located at address xxx4h, then the low byte of that data word is located at address xxx4h, and the high byte of that word is located at address xxx5h.

 While MOS Technology went in one direction making the 6502 architecture cheaper than the 6800, Motorola went in another.
 Motorola designed a number of variants to the 6800 for different controller chip applications.
 While it was quite often possible to assemble code written for a 6800 to run on later 68 hundred processor variant, they could not always execute the same binary code.
-Ultimately engineers at Motorola designed the 68000 (or 68K) which was a 16-bit processor that could do 32-bit math by doing two 16-bit operations internally.
+Ultimately engineers at Motorola designed the 68000 (or 68 thousand or 68K) and the 6809 that were both 16-bit processors.
+These design projects overlapped in time.
+However, the 68000 could do 32-bit math by doing two 16-bit operations internally.
 This made it seem like a 32-bit processor.
 It was not possible to execute the same binary nor assemble code written for a 68 hundred to run on a 68 thousand.
 The 68000 eventually lead to the 68020 which was a true 32-bit processor based on the same architecture.
 This architecture, often just called 68K, was used in most early Macintosh PCs and computer workstations, used as a coproceesor in a number of Tandy TRS-80 computer models, and it was and still is used as an embedded controller.

 CDP 1802 (RCA - 1975)